ogunlao/asr_stat_significance/README.md

 Save as `5|10|12` where "|" is used as a separator.
 If you intend to use blockwise sampling, e.g. sampling on speakers, then save as `5|10|12|speaker_id`

-Checkout the `test_files` directory in this repo for example files.
+Checkout the `test_files` directory for example files.

 To find out if model Y is better than model X;